 Welcome to Counseling Services

-*Telecounseling for individual counseling, workshops, support groups, case management and medication will use Zoom as a means of communication.
+*Telecounseling for individual counseling and support groups will use Zoom as a means of communication.

 **We also can assist you with finding providers in your local area, or connect you with other resources, such as academic support, locations of food/housing, and help making appointments with local medical professionals.